TREASURIES-Yields lower as investors gauge vaccine schedules

 By Ross Kerber

-Dec 8 (Reuters) - Most U.S. Treasury yields were lower on Tuesday as investors tried to judge how quickly vaccines could be distributed to fight the COVID-19 pandemic.
+Dec 8 (Reuters) - Longer-term U.S. Treasury yields were lower on Tuesday as investors tried to judge how quickly vaccines could be distributed to fight the COVID-19 pandemic.

 Britain on Tuesday became the first Western nation to begin a mass inoculation campaign.
-In the U.S. the Trump administration sought to shore up the vaccine supply, after a report that Pfizer Inc PFE.N may not be able to provide more of its vaccine to the U.S. until next June because of its commitments to other countries.
+In the United States, the Trump administration sought to shore up the vaccine supply, after a report that Pfizer Inc PFE.N may not be able to provide more of its vaccine there until next June because of commitments to other countries.

-Wall Street's main indexes opened lower on Tuesday as coronavirus cases surged, which also pressured Treasury yields lower as investors moved to safety.
+After opening lower on Tuesday, the S&P 500 and the Dow reversed course while the Nasdaq hit a record high.

-Investors will watch the results of a U.S. Treasury auction of $56 billion worth of 3-year notes due in the early afternoon.
+An afternoon U.S. Treasury auction of $56 billion of 3-year notes US3YT=RR produced average results according to a research note from BMO Capital Markets analyst Ben Jeffery, with a high yield of 0.211% and dealers accounting for 34.9% of accepted bids.

 A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 76 basis points, about 2 basis points lower than on Monday's close.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was unchanged at 0.1429% in morning trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up less than a basis point at 0.1508% in afternoon trading.

 Price